 - Perhaps it’s to become a professional musician?

 Whatever your reason, you will need some long term goals to stay motivated and to keep improving.

-- Practice at least one hour per day for 6 weeks.
+- Play at least one hour daily for 6 weeks.

 - Research and select a favorite song that has easy parts to learn